 From our base in Milan, we provide legal services to domestic and multinational companies and corporations operating across all industries in Italy.
 We advise them on all aspects of employment law as it relates to the specific context and operations of their companies.
 Our services cover the full range of employment law, from litigation to restructuring and reorganizations, transferring of business, remuneration policies, drafting of contracts and restrictive covenants, and more.

-From our Amsterdam office, we offer labor and employment law services to Dutch and multinational organizations operating across Europe.
+From our Amsterdam, Netherlands office, we offer labor and employment law services to Dutch and multinational organizations operating across Europe.
 We counsel clients on human resources and employment law matters related to transactions, including due diligence, labor relations, negotiations, day-one readiness support and post-merger integration.
 We also offer strategic employment law counsel related to international and national co-determination law, pension amendments, labor unions, collective bargaining agreements and international relocation of employees.

 Our office in Norway is one of the country’s largest employment practices, assisting clients with employment and human resources law, pensions law, GDPR, labor and employment law negotiations and litigation.
 Our attorneys also advise on commercial and contract law matters, both as legal and strategic advisors.
 With a strong reputation for client service, they are ranked in both Legal 500 and Chambers & Partners.
 From their base in Oslo, our Norwegian attorneys coordinate client work throughout the Nordic region, including Denmark, Finland, Iceland and Sweden.